codeceptjs/CodeceptJS/docs/helpers/Puppeteer.md

 ### dragSlider

-Drag the scrubber of a slider to a given position.
+Drag the scrubber of a slider to a given position
 For fuzzy locators, fields are matched by label text, the "name" attribute, CSS, and XPath.

 ```js